jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   and the terminal shows passing tests

-From the test I see that
+From this test I see that

 * `datetime.datetime`_ takes ``year``, ``month``, ``date``, ``hours`` and ``minutes`` as inputs
 * the `datetime.datetime.strptime`_ :ref:`method<functions>` returns a `datetime.datetime`_ object when given 2 strings_ as inputs - a timestamp and a pattern